munificent/craftinginterpreters/book/classes-and-instances.md

 ^code print-class (1 before, 1 after)

+Look, keeping the name is handy!

 ## Class Declarations

 Runtime representation in hand, we are ready to add support for classes to the language.
-As usual, we start at the front-end in the parser:
+As usual, we start in the parser:

 ^code match-class (1 before, 1 after)

 Class declarations are statements and the parser recognizes one by the leading `class` keyword.
-The rest of the parsing happens over in:
+The rest of the compilation happens over here:

 ^code class-declaration

 Immediately after the `class` keyword is the class's name.
 We take that identifier and add it to the surrounding function's constant table as a string.
-Classes are first-class objects in Lox and if you print one, we want to show the class's name, so the compiler needs to stuff it somewhere that the runtime can find.
-The constant table is the canonical way to do that.
+Classes are first-class objects in Lox and if you print one, we show the class's name, so the compiler needs to stuff it somewhere that the runtime can find.
+The constant table is the way to do that.

 The class's <span name="variable">name</span> is also used to bind the class object to a variable with that same name.
 So we declare that name as a variable